Entering the world of Machine Learning

 As for the platform’s ease of use?
 That’s pretty easy owing to the drag-and-drop interface that doesn’t take a genius to use.
 With the interface, you don’t have to dig into coding.

 However, this MLaaS is limited to a certain extent when running more complex Machine Learning models, being less suited if you have complex or very large datasets.
 Its pre-set models are ideal for simple ML automation, but it would be more time-exhaustive and complex to create new models if your business’s needs go beyond these.

 Further, the Studio offers only one clustering algorithm, K-means, so if that’s not what you’re looking for, this platform might not be of help.

 Despite these limitations, this MLaaS could be ideal for optimizing your processes if your needs stay within its boundaries.
 A clear example of this is Carhartt’s use of Machine Learning to stay ahead of the industry’s growing competition.
-The company used highly accurate data insights gained through models and predictions deployed by Azure Machine Learning Studio to determine the locations of their three new stores.
-These stores exceeded their revenue plans by over 200%, result which may not have been possible without the integration of ML in their processes.
+The company used highly accurate data insights gained through models and predictions deployed by Azure Machine Learning Studio to determine the locations of its three new stores.
+These stores exceeded their revenue plans by over 200%, a result which may not have been possible without the integration of ML in their processes.

 - This browser-based service is fast, flexible, and scalable.